Your browser is not supported or outdated so some features of the site might not be available.

 Download

-The Samsung G55A has incredible accuracy after calibration.
-The white balance is nearly perfect, as is the gamma.
+This monitor has incredible accuracy after calibration.
+The color temperature and white balance are nearly perfect, as is gamma.
 Most colors are nearly perfect, but pure blues are still off a bit.
-The color temperature is nearly perfect, and the blue tint is completely gone.

 8.9